 - Set the default file mode creation mask (umask) to 022 in the shell startup file. - Set the DISPLAY environment variable.

 To set the oracle user's environment:

-- Start a new terminal session, for example, an X terminal (xterm). - 2.
-Enter the following command to ensure that X Window applications can display on this system: - \$ xhost fully_qualified_remote_host_name - 3.
-Complete one of the following steps:
+- 1. Start a new terminal session. - 2.
+Enter the following command to ensure that X Window applications can display on this system: